 Available at barnesandnoble.com and amazon.com, Painting Mercy, Mary’s second book in an anticipated quartet, released by Penmore Press in 2018, took first place in the Connecticut Press Club’s annual contest and second place in the 2019 NFPW (National Federation of Press Women) competition.
 In this novel, Orla, now aged twenty-four, continues as narrator just after Saigon has fallen and over two thousand Vietnamese refugees have relocated to New Orleans.
 Mary is presently drafting the third and fourth novels in the series, The Contessa’s Easel and En Plein Air.

 Mary has reviewed books for the New York Journal of Books, Southern Humanities Review, America, and other journals.
 Excerpts of her memoir-in-progress have appeared in the American Journal of Alzheimer’s Disease and Related Dementias, Italian Americana, and Healing Ministry, among others.
 Her short story, “The Rule,” appeared in Voices in Italian Americana.

-With her husband, Wayne Sharnick, Mary leads her writing students on slow travel tours of Italy, the country she considers her second home.
+With her husband, Wayne Sharnick, Mary leads her writing students and family and friend groups on slow travel tours of Italy, the country she considers her second home.

 At present, Mary is also advising three adult writers online and teaching hybrid classes of sophomore and junior writers enrolled at Sacred Heart High School, Waterbury, Connecticut.